Jets vs. Predators Prediction & Picks - November 26

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-Over the last 10 contests, the Jets are 8-2-0 while putting up 40 goals against 24 goals allowed.
+The Jets have gone 8-2-0 over their past 10 contests, putting up 40 goals while allowing 24 in that period.
 On 31 power-play opportunities during that time, they have scored eight goals (25.8%).

-As hockey action continues, get ready for the matchup by checking out which squad we predict will capture the win in Sunday's game.
+Get ready for this showdown with a look at who we project to emerge with the victory in Sunday's game.

 Jets vs. Predators Predictions for Sunday

-Our computer projection model for this contest predicts a final tally of Jets 4, Predators 3.
+Our computer projection model for this encounter predicts a final result of Jets 4, Predators 3.

 - Total Pick: No Pick - Predicted Margin Negligible